San Diego Partition & Property Dispute Lawyers

 Property disputes can arise in countless ways, from disagreements between co-owners about what to do with a property to boundary conflicts with neighbors and inheritance feuds among family members.
 No matter the issue, achieving a resolution often requires innovative problem-solving and a commitment to getting results.
 That’s just what we deliver at Gietzen.

-Our team, led by Attorney Chandler R. Gietzen, possesses extensive real estate litigation experience, which we use to safeguard and pursue our clients’ interests.
-Plus, we leverage advanced legal technologies to streamline routine tasks and place our time and energy into what matters most: strategy and advocacy.
+Our team, led by Attorney Chandler R. Gietzen, has extensive real estate litigation experience, which we use to safeguard and pursue our clients’ interests.
+We also leverage advanced legal technologies to streamline routine tasks and place our time and energy into what matters most: strategy and advocacy.

 Call (619) 374-8179 or reach out online to discuss your matter with our partition and property dispute lawyers in San Diego.
 We offer free consultations, which we can schedule in person or virtually for your convenience.